daohassane/senior-frontend-test/README.md

 ## Requirements

-- Must be built in React.
+- Must be built in Angular.
 Specific Framework is your choice.
 - SEO Friendly.
 - No need to worry about mobile here, that’s not what we’re evaluating.